 But I've never really been into making my own toothpaste or deodorant.
 I tried a bunch of new recipes and am still perfecting them.
 So my toothpaste and deodorant still come in plastic containers.
 I had to just accept this fact.
 If I can perfect the recipes, I will share them with you.

-The biggest takeaway lesson is that is showed me how impossible it is to be 100% plastic free, don’t get me wrong, I am all for it, and we see lots of big bloggers doing it!
+The biggest takeaway lesson is that it showed me how impossible it is to be 100% plastic-free, don't get me wrong, I am all for it, and we see lots of big bloggers doing it!
 But for the average person is simply not an attainable way to live and you will end up giving up before you even begin.